Lindsay Sherwood FouseLindsay Sherwood Fouse Clark Hill

 Lindsay Sherwood Fouse

 Lindsay Sherwood Fouse is an associate in the Litigation Group in Clark Hill’s Pittsburgh, Pennsylvania office.
-Lindsay concentrates her practice in complex commercial disputes.
+Lindsay concentrates her practice in complex commercial disputes and represents corporations, governmental and municipal agencies and individuals in state and federal court.
 Lindsay was recently appointed by the Disciplinary Board of the Supreme Court of Pennsylvania to serve a three-year term as a Hearing Committee Member.
-Responsible for adjudicating claims of alleged misconduct by attorneys in the Commonwealth, Lindsay joins a distinguished group of attorneys who serve an important process of the Disciplinary System.
+Responsible for adjudicating claims of alleged misconduct by attorneys in the Commonwealth, Lindsay is honored to be one of the youngest attorneys appointed to this position and joins a distinguished group of attorneys who serve an important process of the Disciplinary System.